ruudschouten/ScriptableEvents/README.md

 # ScriptableEvents

+**To use the `ScriptableEvents` you need to use the .NET 4.x Scripting Runtime Version**.
+This can be changed in the Player settings.
 This is a event system made for Unity which has been based on a [Unite 2017 talk by Ryan Hipple](https://youtu.be/raQ3iHhE_Kk).
+Code from the video can be found [here](https://github.com/roboryantron/Unite2017).
-It's also heavily inspired by [NeoDragonPC's improved version on this talk's implementation](https://github.com/NeoDragonCP/Unity-ScriptableObjects-Game-Events-)
+It's also heavily inspired by [NeoDragonPC's improved version on this talk's implementation](https://github.com/NeoDragonCP/Unity-ScriptableObjects-Game-Events-).
 The big difference here is that this implementation uses Generic Types, so a new Event can be created fairly easily.
 Another difference is that you can chose which DataType you want to listen for, instead of having a single Listener which has 4 Response fields, which fills the entire screen.

 ## Installation
 To install this just download the source and copy the `ScriptableEvents` folder in Assets to your existing project.

 ## Usage